 In 2016 the decision was taken to invite expressions of interest for the provision of a catering and toilet facility in the park.
-This led to 2 submissions with the preferred bidder selected as the Bramcote Hills Park Community Interest Company.
+This led to 2 submissions with a preferred bidder selected.
 See Appendix 9 for a detailed update on progress to date.